Jonasitoelprogramador/Milestone3/README.md

 ### Bugs

-Bug: The "The Top 5" section would only occupy half of its intended column width after submit button was pressed when screen width was less than 990px.
-Fix: The rightmost column in the upper Bootsrap row was not being assigned the correct width at smaller breakpoints.
-Javascript code was modified at line 53, 91 in order to rectify this.

-Bug: The javascript alert that is called when the input of the "City" field is not valid was causing the loading animation to continue despite code removing it (the loading-screen class) from the DOM.
-Fix: A timeout of 100ms was set in order to give the JS code time to remove the loading-screen class from the DOM before the alert prevented this from happening.

-Bug: The textsearch function would only return 20 results rather than the maximum of 60.
-Fix: I used a pagination method (JS lines 87-89) inside the callback function (JS lines 81) in order to access all of the returned results.
+Bug: The footer was not sticky.
+FIX THIS!!!!
+Fix:

+Bug: Everytime that a recipe was edited, the users in its "liked by" attribute would be deleted.
+Fix: Add an extra hidden input to the Edit Recipes page that passes the users that have liked the recipe to the database on submission of the Edit Recipe form.

+Bug: The "Home" navbar link would not be white when the page was loaded for the first time.
+On subsequent loads it would show up white.
+Fix: Add logic to the JS code that adds a class to the "Home" link element on the first load of the page as long as other conditions have not been met.

+Bug:
+Fix:

 ## Technologies